What is Concurrent Enrollment?

 After a student applies to a community college, the community college will require a high school administrator/counselor approval.
 Follow the steps outlined by the community college and send the form to your Counselor for school approval.

-Please note, If you are taking a community college class to replace a grade on your transcript, you must also submit a Request for Credit from an Outside Educational Institution form to the main office.
+Please note, If you are taking a community college class to replace a grade on your transcript, you must also submit a Request for Credit from an Outside Educational Institution form.
 Courses taken for enrichment purposes are not transferred to the LHS transcript.

 In some cases, students would like to take summer classes to get ahead in curriculum or to help balance the workload for the following year.
 In order to request credits on the LHS transcript, students must submit a Request for Credit form and await approval prior to registering for the course.